August 2012 | Senior Leadership

 W@W: What kinds of specific changes have you made concerning your own leadership?

 Stuart Taylor: I’ve reevaluated a lot of what I do, and have made some very positive adjustments.
 Specifically, though, the way I manage and prioritize my time, the way I get involved in projects, and the way I communicate to my company and the people that work with me are changed.
 Communication is so critical, and I don’t think I was using those opportunities to full advantage before.
 As a leader, it’s how you galvanize and motivate people, make messages stick, and convey more of your personality.

-W@W: What are some of the challenges involved in reentering the workplace after five weeks?
+W@W: What were some of the challenges involved in reentering the workplace after five weeks?

 Stuart Taylor: When you come back, the last thing you should do is start changing things immediately.
-It's important to help people to understand gradually where you're coming from.
-That's hard enough if you're all working in the same office, but it's extremely challenging when you're all distributed around the country, and that's not to be underestimated.
-However, when the third member of our team comes back from AMP — it will be over a year since the first one returned — we'll be able to make significant changes that will involve everyone within the organization.
+It’s important to help people to understand gradually where you’re coming from.
+That’s hard enough if you’re all working in the same office, but it’s extremely challenging when you’re all distributed around the country, and that’s not to be underestimated.
+However, with three members of our team having been in AMP we are able to make significant changes that involve everyone within the organization.

 That was my plan from the beginning — I knew one person having this transformational experience was not enough to create change within the organization.
 But three of us can make an enormous difference.
 It’s like having three really strong coffees; you just get a huge shot of energy to re-commit to your role and your work.
 You come back knowing how to do things better and interested in achieving at a much higher level.